pantae35872/inert/README.md

 This use tauri, with svelte frontend and rppal for raspberry pi control, this has 2 "backends", simulate (no raspberry pi just log to the console) or rpi (the real one that uses rppal)

-Can be ran with
+Simulation can be ran with
 ```bash
 RPI_RECOGNITION_PATH="$PWD/rpi-recognition" npm run tauri dev -- -- --no-default-features --features sim
 ```
-for simulation
-and a normal default features for rpi
+and a normal default features for rpi can be run with
 ```
 RPI_RECOGNITION_PATH="$PWD/rpi-recognition" npm run tauri dev
 ```